pinpoint-unsworth94/actions-m2-coding-standards/README.md

-# actions-phpcbf-m2
+# actions-m2-coding-standards
-Github action to run PHPCBF on pull request changes using Magento2 standards and commit changes to pull request.
+Github action to run PHPCBF and PHPCS on pull request changes using Magento2 standards and commit changes to pull request.

 Example usage:
 ```yml